 The disease occurs worldwide.
-Cryptosporidiosis is responsible for 0.6 to 7.3% of diarrheal illness in developed countries and an even higher percentage in areas with poor sanitation.
+Cryptosporidiosis is responsible for 0.6 to 7.3% of diarrheal illness in countries with modern sanitation systems and an even higher percentage in areas with poor sanitation.
 In the US from 2009 to 2017, there were 444 reported cryptosporidiosis outbreaks resulting in 7,465 cases in 40 states and Puerto Rico.
 The number of reported outbreaks increased an average of 13% per year.
 Leading causes include swallowing contaminated water in pools or water playgrounds, contact with infected cattle, and contact with infected persons in child care settings ( 1 Epidemiology reference Cryptosporidiosis is infection with the protozoan Cryptosporidium.
 The primary symptom is watery diarrhea, often with other signs of gastrointestinal distress.
 Illness is typically self-limited... read more ).
-In Milwaukee, Wisconsin, > 400,000 people were affected during a waterborne outbreak in 1993, when the city’s water supply was contaminated by sewage during spring rains and the filtration system was not working correctly.
+In Milwaukee, Wisconsin, > 400,000 people were affected during a waterborne outbreak in 1993, when the city’s water supply was contaminated by sewage during spring rains when the filtration system did not work correctly.

 Children, travelers to foreign countries, immunocompromised patients, and medical personnel caring for patients with cryptosporidiosis are at increased risk.
 Outbreaks have occurred in day care centers.
 The small number of oocysts required to cause infection, the prolonged excretion of oocysts, the resistance of oocysts to chlorination, and their small size raise concern about swimming pools used by diapered children.

-The incubation period is about 1 wk, and clinical illness occurs in > 80% of infected people.
-Onset is abrupt, with profuse watery diarrhea, abdominal cramping, and, less commonly, nausea, anorexia, fever, and malaise.
-Symptoms usually persist 1 to 2 wk, rarely ≥ 1 mo, and then abate.
+The incubation period for cryptosporidiosis is about 1 week, and clinical illness occurs in > 80% of infected people.
+Onset is typically abrupt, with watery diarrhea, abdominal cramping, and, less commonly, nausea, anorexia, fever, and malaise.
+Symptoms usually persist 2 to 3 weeks, rarely ≥ 1 month, and then abate.
 Fecal excretion of oocysts may continue for several weeks after symptoms have subsided.
 Asymptomatic shedding of oocysts is common among children in countries with poor sanitation.
 Cryptosporidiosis is also associated with undernutrition in children living in these areas.

 Intestinal biopsy can demonstrate Cryptosporidium within epithelial cells.

 In immunocompetent people, cryptosporidiosis is self-limited.
-For persistent infections, oral nitazoxanide can be used; the recommended doses, given for 3 days, are as follows:
+For severe or persistent infections, oral nitazoxanide is used; the recommended doses, given for 3 days, are as follows:

-Supportive measures, oral and parenteral rehydration, and hyperalimentation are indicated for immunocompromised patients.
+Supportive measures, oral or parenteral rehydration, and hyperalimentation may be needed for immunocompromised patients with severe disease.

 Specific recommendations for the general public and people with compromised immunity due to AIDS or other causes are available from the Centers for Disease Control and Prevention (CDC).
 Stools of patients with cryptosporidiosis are highly infectious; strict stool precautions should be observed.
 Special biosafety guidelines have been developed for handling clinical specimens.
-Boiling water for 1 min (3 min at altitudes > 2000 m [6562 ft]) is the most reliable decontamination method; only filters with pore sizes ≤ 1 μm (specified as “absolute 1 micron” or certified under NSF International Standard No. 53 or No. 58) remove Cryptosporidium cysts.
+Boiling potentially contaminated water for 1 min (3 min at altitudes > 2000 m [6562 ft]) is the most reliable decontamination method; only filters with pore sizes ≤ 1 micrometer (specified as “absolute 1 micron” or certified under NSF/ANSI International Standard No. 53 or No. 58) remove Cryptosporidium cysts.

 Cryptosporidiosis spreads easily because fecal excretion of oocysts persists for weeks after symptoms resolve, a very small number of oocysts are required for infection, and oocysts are difficult to remove by conventional water filtration and are resistant to chlorination.

-Diagnose using enzyme immunoassay for fecal Cryptosporidium antigen; microscopic stool examination is less accurate and requires specialized techniques (eg, phase-contrast microscopy, acid-fast staining).
+Diagnose using enzyme immunoassay for fecal Cryptosporidium antigen and microscopic stool examination; the latter is less sensitive and requires specialized techniques (eg, phase-contrast microscopy, acid-fast staining).

 For people without AIDS, use nitazoxanide if symptoms persist.

-Treat people with AIDS with ART and high doses of nitazoxanide; symptoms may abate when the immune system improves with ART.
+Treat people with AIDS with ART; symptoms may abate when the immune system improves with ART.